Musicals101.com

 Dancer, choreographer, director

 b.
 Apr.
 27, 1914 (New Brunswick, NJ) - d.
 Feb.
-17, 1974 (Hollywood)
+17, 1974 (Hollywood, CA)

-Cole also staged the dances for twenty Hollywood films, including Cover Girl (1944) and The Jolson Story (1946).
-Cole staged several memorable screen sequences for Marilyn Monroe, including her classic "Diamonds are a Girl's Best Friend" routine in Gentlemen Prefer Blondes (1953).
-The volatile sex goddess insisted that Cole be called in to assist her in There's No Business Like Show Business (1954 - uncredited) and Some Like It Hot (1959 - uncredited).
-Cole played a key role in training many leading theatrical dancers, including Carol Haney and Gwen Verdon – who served as his assistant for seven years.
-Because many of Cole's fresh and intriguing dances were created for otherwise ill-fated musicals, he has never achieved the recognition his talents deserved.
+This combination proved effective in more than a dozen Broadway musicals, including Magdalena (1948), Kismet (1953), Jamaica (1957) and A Funny Thing Happened on the Way to the Forum (1962).
+Cole also staged dances for twenty Hollywood films, including Cover Girl (1944) and The Jolson Story (1946).
+Cole staged several memorable screen sequences for Marilyn Monroe, including her classic "Diamonds are a Girl's Best Friend" routine ("I'm dying to meet you, Dow Jones!") in Gentlemen Prefer Blondes (1953).
+The volatile sex goddess insisted that Cole be called in to stage her musical numbers in There's No Business Like Show Business (1954 - uncredited) and Some Like It Hot (1959 - also uncredited).
+Cole played a key role in training many leading theatrical dancers, including Carol Haney.
+Gwen Verdon served as his assistant for seven years before beginning her creative and personal partnership with Bob Fosse.

 Forrest, George ("Chet")